Butler County Demographics

 A map of Butler County's Population by Race

-Butler County is the 55th most populous county of the 99 counties in Iowa.
+Butler County is ranked the 55th most populous county in Iowa, out of 99 counties.
+Butler County was ranked the 55th most populous county in the 2020 Census.

 Butler County's White Population